Verdict delayed for Reuters workers in Myanmar secrets case

 YANGON, Myanmar (AP) — A Myanmar judge delayed the verdict that had been expected Monday against two Reuters journalists accused of possessing official documents illegally in a case that has drawn attention to the faltering state of press freedom in the troubled Southeast Asian nation.

 The verdict was postponed to Sept.
-3. The judge who announced the delay did not give a reason.
+3. A judge who announced the postponement said presiding judge Ye Win could not attend because he had been ill since Friday.

+“We will not be afraid for whatever decision or situations we are in,” said one of the defendants, Wa Lone, after the delay was announced.
+“It is because the truth is already on our side.
+We will not be frightened or scared because we didn’t do anything wrong.”

 Kyaw Soe Oo and Wa Lone have pleaded not guilty to violating Myanmar’s colonial-era Official Secrets Act, which carries a penalty of up to 14 years in prison.
 They were arrested in December and have been detained since then after being denied bail.